Best Kayak Paddle – 2020 Reviews and Guide

 Kayak paddles come in a range of different materials, each of them with their own benefits.
 The material you choose will depend on your personal preference, budget and your style of paddling.

-Starter paddles tend to have aluminum shafts with plastic blades.
+Starter paddles tend to have an aluminum shaft with a plastic blade construction.
 This makes them durable but also heavy.
 However, the advantage is that they are often less expensive than some other materials.
 You may find that some recreational kayaks will come with an aluminum and plastic paddle included.

-The least expensive blades are often made from plastic, aluminum or even nylon.
-They can be ideal for beginners or if you’re looking to get a spare.
+The least expensive paddle blades are often made from plastic, aluminum or even nylon.
+They can be ideal blade materials for beginners or if you’re looking to get a spare.

 Fiberglass is a popular material for blades, as it offers good durability as well as being lightweight and can be a good option for both recreational and touring kayaking.